Configuring Pocomail & Barca

 Some Adjustment Needed

 I did find that I had to change the way that I managed my email and email accounts.
-Some features in Barca are missing:
+Some features in Pocomail are missing or confusing to new users:

-- Barca allowed me to manage client accounts (separate email accounts) within an extended “Clients” subfolder using Barca's ability to choose any destination folder for incoming as well as sent mail.
+- Pocomail allowed me to manage client accounts (separate email accounts) within an extended “Clients” subfolder using Pocomail's ability to choose any destination folder for incoming as well as sent mail.
+The Bat! required me to set up separate accounts for each email account separately.

-- The “Online Operation” allowed me to quickly take Barca off-line for maintenance tasks when I didn't want mail downloaded (such as when I was working with the filters or making changes to accounts).
+- The “Online Operation” allowed me to quickly take Pocomail off-line for maintenance tasks when I didn't want mail downloaded (such as when I was working with the filters or making changes to accounts or backing up/restoring mail on my laptop).

-- The Bat! has no newsgroup component (I know newsgroups are rare today, mostly replaced with forums, but I still subscribe to a couple run by GRC).
+- The Bat! has no newsgroup component (I know newsgroups are rare today, mostly replaced with forums, but I still subscribe to a couple).
 Thunderbird will handle newsgroups.

 - The Bat! depends upon third-party spam filtering plugins.
 Install the plugin then configure it in The Bat!
 (Options: Plugins ).
 I recommend AntispamSniper for The Bat! commercial version ($19.95).
 None of the plugins are as easy to use or train as PocoMail's Bayesian filters and the freeware plugins weren't effective enough for me.

-I was pleased to see that The Bat! was in several ways as intelligent as Barca and in some ways better:
+I was pleased to see that The Bat! was in several ways just as intelligent as Pocomail and in some ways better:

-- The filters adapt to external changes — moving a folder updated the filters.
+- The filters adapt to external changes — moving a folder updated the affected filters.

-- The Bat! blocks external images by default, but controls image display on a per-sender basis, listing the image sources and allowing you to accept images from all the related sources or simply allow them for the sender's domain or on a one-time basis.
+- The Bat! blocks external images by default, but controls image display on both a source and a per-sender basis.
+It lists the image sources and allowing you to accept images from all the related sources or simply allow them for the sender's domain or on a one-time basis.

 - The Bat! provides for custom HTML-based templates for New Message, Reply and Forward for each account and can be configured for Confirmation messages to put in Outbox, Send immediately, Edit or Ignore (I use Ignore to disallow a reading confirmation receipt).